 3. Business Management Support

-While software, cloud-based systems, and apps can make it easier for you to accurately track time and bill clients, they may only work for certain parts of your business, come with limited support, and tend to involve an additional time commitment on your end learning the system and manually entering data.
+While software, cloud-based systems, and apps can make it easier for time tracking and billing clients, they may only work for certain parts of your business, come with limited support, and tend to involve an additional time commitment on your end learning the system and manually entering data.

 If you are truly looking to take your business to the next level, you may want to consider a more comprehensive service option.
 Companies like MBO Partners help independent professionals simplify and streamline back-office tasks, which translates to more valuable time in your day.
 Services including contract review and administration, automated invoicing and payroll, expense compliance review and processing, and payroll tax administration, help you simplify business management tasks.

-At the end of the day, the goal of tracking and billing your time is to keep your business as productive and profitable as possible.
+At the end of the day, the goal of time tracking and billing your time is to keep your business as productive and profitable as possible.
 Choose a system that fits the way you like to work and that will be easiest for you to use.